ajmeek/Inducing-human-like-biases-in-moral-reasoning-LLMs/README.md

 Pip based setup: `pip install -r requirements.txt` (not tested)

 ### How to run
-Run `bin/train.sh` for the main script which fine tunes BERT on a given dataset.
+Run `bin/train.sh` for the main script which fine-tunes BERT on a given dataset.
-Right now there are 2 placeholder dataset options - the commonsense ETHICS training set, and the texts from that same dataset matched with random tensors.
-You can switch between these two training modes by changing the values of `training_type` at the top of the file.

-Once we have the fMRI dataset ready, we should be able to just call the `train_model` function with the model, strings, and targets to fine tune the model on them.
+With the argument `--train_datasets` you can specify the datasets to train on.
+It supports training on multiple datasets at once.
+The current options are: `ethics` and `ds000212`.
+If you specify both it will on each train step sample a batch from each dataset and train on it.
+The default test set is ETHICS commonsense.
+And the classification head that was used to train ETHICS will be saved to also test on the ETHICS commonsense dataset.

 ### How to train and evaluate on the ETHICS dataset (commonsense):
 1. Download the dataset from https://github.com/hendrycks/ethics and put the csv files of the commonsense dataset ( csv has prefix 'cm')